hoplaahei/hoplaahei.github.io/_posts/2015-03-31-setting-up-a-fresh-manjaro-install.md

 mhwd -r pci name-of-listed-config
 ```

-Install the right one (e.g., nvidia-bumblebee):
+Install the right one (e.g., `nvidia-bumblebee`):

 ```
 mhwd -i pci name-of-correct-config
 ```

-The mhwd script didn't work first time for me because of conflicts with `xorg-server`, so I temporarily removed it:
+The `mhwd` script didn't work first time for me because of conflicts with `xorg-server`, so I temporarily removed it:

 ```
 pacman -R xorg-server
 ```

-And it was pulled back in by the mhwd script anyway, so no harm done (I think).
+And it was pulled back in by the `mhwd` script anyway, so no harm done (I think).

 # Get rid of black Manjaro themed colours in Firefox

-For some reason changing the gtk theme does not get rid of Manjaro dark themed colours in Firefox (the URL and URL search have a black background).
+For some reason changing the `GTK` theme does not get rid of Manjaro dark themed colours in Firefox (the URL and URL search have a black background).
 I removed my whole `.mozilla` directory and it fixed it, but I'd be interested to know a more precise way to fix it, one which doesn't involve losing any Firefox settings not backed up by `Mozilla Sync`.

 # Problems with AUR builds